 Which he was.

-But Father was just giving her the Early Lessons, which consisted of maps, animals and flowers, and in particular the types of birds.
-He would tell Oracion how the shifters would shape themselves into the humbler varieties – shore bird, sparrow, turtle dove – to go unnoticed among the enemy.
+But he was just giving her the Early Lessons, which consisted of maps, animals and flowers, and in particular the types of birds.
+He would tell Oracion how the shifters would shape themselves into the humbler varieties – shore bird, sparrow, and turtle dove – to go unnoticed among the enemy.